Christian Death: Valor Kand era (1985–present)

 During the late 1980s, while also recording as Shadow Project, Williams resurrected his own version of Christian Death, with his wife Eva O contributing guitar as well as vocals.
 Billing themselves as the original Christian Death, they were rejoined by first-album guitarist Agnew for a 1989 tour of Canada.
-The band was signed to Cleopatra Records, and released The Iron Mask album and Skeleton Kiss EP in 1992.
+The band was signed to Cleopatra Records, and released The Iron Mask studio album and Skeleton Kiss EP in 1992.
 Williams' reclamation of the Christian Death name sparked a fierce battle with Kand.
 However, Kand already had the rights to the name due to Williams' departure from the band and subsequent neglect of the moniker.
-Williams consequently billed his version of the band as "Christian Death Featuring Rozz Williams".
-After this, Williams' version released The Path of Sorrows album in 1993 and The Rage of Angels in 1994.
+Williams consequently billed his version of the band as "Christian Death featuring Rozz Williams".
+After this, Williams' version released The Path of Sorrows studio album in 1993 and The Rage of Angels in 1994.
 A 1993 show featuring Only Theatre of Pain-era members Williams, Agnew and Belanger (along with bassist Casey Chaos) performing live at Los Angeles' Patriot Hall was recorded and later released in 2001 as a DVD by Cleopatra.
 Williams pursued other projects before committing suicide on April 1, 1998.

-Meanwhile, Kand's Christian Death continued performing and recording, issuing the 1990 album Insanus, Ultio, Proditio, Misercordiaque, on which Kand conducted the English Abbey Choir and the Commonwealth Chamber Orchestra.
+Meanwhile, Kand's Christian Death continued performing and recording, issuing the studio album Insanus, Ultio, Proditio, Misercordiaque (1990), on which Kand conducted the English Abbey Choir and the Commonwealth Chamber Orchestra.
 The band added bassist Maitri in 1991.
 Her first concert with Christian Death took place at the Contemporary Festival, held at the Anfitheatro delle Cascine in Florence, Italy on 12 July 1991.
-The band released the Sexy Death God album in 1994, the double-live set Amen in 1995, the Nostradamus-themed Prophecies in 1996, and Pornographic Messiah in 1998.
+The band released the studio album Sexy Death God in 1994, the double-live set Amen in 1995, the Nostradamus-themed Prophecies in 1996, and Pornographic Messiah in 1998.

-In 2000, Christian Death added drummer Will Sarginson and toured Europe with Britain's Cradle of Filth in support of the Born Again Anti Christian album.
+In 2000, Christian Death added drummer Will Sarginson and toured Europe with Britain's Cradle of Filth in support of the Born Again Anti Christian studio album.

-Kand and Maitri also formed another band, black metal/deathrock act Lover of Sin, releasing the album Christian Death Presents Lover of Sin in 2002.
+Kand and Maitri also formed another band, black metal and deathrock act Lover of Sin, releasing the studio album Christian Death Presents Lover of Sin in 2002.

 For Christian Death's 2003 tour, they were augmented by Cradle of Filth guitarist Gian Pyres.

 Christian Death released American Inquisition in 2007, featuring new drummer Nate Hassan.

 In 2014, the band embarked on the 30th Anniversary Catastrophe Ballet tour, beginning in Europe and continuing through the year's end in North, South and Central America.

-In January 2015, Christian Death announced the planned release of the PledgeMusic funded album, The Root of All Evilution.
+In January 2015, Christian Death announced the planned release of the PledgeMusic funded studio album, The Root of All Evilution.
 The album was digitally released on August 14, 2015, by Knife Fight Media, and on vinyl on October 16, 2015, by Season of Mist.
 A CD release was announced for December 18, 2015, on The End Records.

-The band's next studio album, titled "Evil Becomes Rule", was released in May 2022.
+The band's next studio album, titled Evil Becomes Rule, was released in May 2022.

+John Albert, who had co-founded Christian Death with Williams, died on May 3, 2023.